chocolatey/choco-wiki/FeaturesPrivateCdn.md

 ## Important Information for Software Vendors
 When our customers download content from you, we may cache a copy of that content on our private CDN to ensure that later our licensed customers will be able to access that content again.
 This allows predictable and reliable installations of packages.
 Like most CDNs, no changes are made, we are simply ensuring the content stays available for our private customers.
 We are not modifying, selling, renting, leasing, lending, or sub-licensing this content in any way.

-This private content cache is ***only*** available for our paying customers.
+This private content cache is ***only*** available as a service for our paying customers.

-If you have questions or prefer to opt out, please contact us <a href="mailto:chocolateywebadmin at googlegroups dot com?subject=[Insert Your Software Name Here] - Chocolatey Community Feed Caching&body=Please fill in details of your request (remember to include the package page url, and the software name).
+If you have questions or **prefer to opt out**, please contact us <a href="mailto:chocolateywebadmin at googlegroups dot com?subject=[Insert Your Software Name Here] - Chocolatey Community Feed Caching&body=Please fill in details of your request (remember to include the package page url, and the software name).
 Please remember to change the to address to a valid email address.">here</a> (vendor requests only please).

 ## Usage
 This is mostly automatic, but in case the feature is turned off, you may turn it on by setting the feature `downloadCache` (`choco feature enable -n downloadCache`).

 To see if a package has content cached on the CDN, you can run `choco info packagename` and it will give you detailed information pertaining to a package.